matboivin/raytracer/doc/events.md

 # Events

-An event is an action, or occurence, the software needs to know about.
-They can be user actions (key press, mouse clicks), messages from other programs or threads.
-A event-driven program runs a loop to listen to events.
+An event is an action, or an occurence, the software needs to know about.
+Events can be user actions (key press, mouse clicks), messages from other programs or threads.
+An event-driven program runs a loop to listen to events.
 When an event occurs, it calls a corresponding event handler (or event listener).

 - [Wiki: Event (computing)](https://en.wikipedia.org/wiki/Event_(computing))
 - [Wiki: Event-driven programming](https://en.wikipedia.org/wiki/Event-driven_programming)